man skär mineralull med Sollex kniv 2000 och knivblad 261

 How to Cut Mineral Wool

-• The tool for cutting should be well sharpened so that the mineral wool is not torn into fibers and less "dust"
+• The cutting tool should be sharpened so that the mineral wool is not split into fibers and there is less "dust"

-• When cutting the insulation, it is important to leave about 2 cm of mineral wool for the seams to ensure a tight overlap
+• When cutting the insulation, leave around 2 cm of mineral wool for the seams to achieve a tight overlay.

-• it is better to cut the roll of mineral wool before using it
+• It is best to cut the roll of mineral wool unpacked..

 Longitudinal cutting of mineral wool